Kaiqi-Yang1994/kaiqi-yang1994.github.io/_pages/DCPonProj/Instruction.md

 ScalarGrp,AllSymbolNGLambda:=ComputeBurnsideSymbol(G,F,FScale);
 </small>
 </pre>
-It will computes the Burnside symbols, display the simplified version of Burnside symbols and computes the conjugated $\beta$ under the action of normalizer of stabilizer of the corresponding symbol.
+It computes the Burnside symbols, display the simplified version of Burnside symbols and computes the conjugated $\beta$ under the action of normalizer of stabilizer of the corresponding symbol.
 </li>

 <li>To check the simplified version of BurnsideSymbols again, use command